vbshightime/ESPMeshClient2/README.md

    2. send.Broadcast(msg)- Broadcast to all the available nodes in mesh
  - mesh.init() method is used to initialise the mesh which takes ssid of mesh, pass of mesh, callback to scheduler, WiFI MODE(AP_STA), channel id

+ ## How the server works?

+  On the server side

  ## Usage

    # Coming Soon